Diagnostic Testing

 Step 3: Feedback Session

 Our approach to diagnostic testing is not to simply achieve a “Yes/No” diagnosis.
 Instead, the goal is to provide understanding to parents on their child’s specific needs.
 We achieve this through a separate meeting where results are discussed.
 This conversation is the most important part of the process.
 As such, we give parents as much time as they need to ask as many questions as they would like.
-Dr. Brenda’s goal is for parents to leave this session with a deep understanding of what was found in testing and and a sense of direction for what is next.
+Our team’s goal is for parents to leave this session with a deep understanding of what was found in testing and and a sense of direction for what is next.
 If any questions arise after this session, parents are welcome to reach out for follow-up.

 Diagnosing Autism